 Professionals who have earned a Masters in Construction Management or MBA in Construction Management plan, direct, or coordinate, usually through secondary supervisory personnel, activities concerned with the construction and maintenance of structures, facilities, and systems.
 They also participate in the conceptual development of a construction project and oversee its organization, scheduling, budgeting, and implementation[iv].
 The median annual wage for Construction Managers in 2012 was $82,790[ii].
 It is considered to be an occupation with a bright outlook[iv]!

 Construction Managers held about 485,000 jobs in 2012 and approximately 57% were self-employed[v].

 The Industries with the highest levels of employment in this occupation include[iv]:

 If you enjoy the idea of supervising a project from start to finish, have keen deductive reasoning skills and enjoy the creative and building process, pursuing a Master’s in Construction management may put you amongst the leaders in the industry.
-Why not use the search tools on GradSchools.com to find the degree programthat matches your career aspirations now or browse the listings below.
+Use the search tools to find the degree program that matches your career aspirations now or browse the listings below.

-Sources: [i] bls.gov/ooh/management/construction-managers.htm#tab-4 | [ii] bls.gov/ooh/management/construction-managers.htm | [iii] en.wikipedia.org/wiki/Construction_management | [iv] onetonline.org/link/summary/11-9021.00 | [v] bls.gov/ooh/management/construction-managers.htm#tab-3
+Sources: [i] bls.gov/ooh/management/construction-managers.htm#tab-4 | [ii] bls.gov/ooh/management/construction-managers.htm | [iii] En.wikipedia.org/wiki/Construction_management | [iv] onetonline.org/link/summary/11-9021.00 | [v] bls.gov/ooh/management/construction-managers.htm#tab-3